AMULETAnalytics/UCLAIntroDataScience/README.md

 assignments, slides, and code.
 Check back each Monday for new materials.
 Content will be made available weekly throughout the course.

-5/23/2019 - ALERT!
-If you have been e-mailing me and failed to receive a reply, PLEASE check your spam folder!
-I always respond promptly.
-I've been getting a few repeat emails from a number of students.

-5/20/2019 - UPDATE!
-HOMEWORK #3 has been posted, please download now.
-The assignment is due: Tuesday night class, June 4, and Thursday night class, June 6.
+5/29/2019 - UPDATE!
+New due dates: HOMEWORK #3 is due: Tuesday night class, June 11, and Thursday night class, June 13.
+CLASS PROJECT is due: Tuesday night class, June 18, Thursday night class, June 20.

 5/17/2019 - HOMEWORK #2 UPDATE: for question #9 you may use the scatterplot3d package instead of rcmdr.